liberodark/pokemonsdk/# PSDK Plugin Manager.md

 - `psdk_compatibility_script`: Name of the script to execute to check if the plugin is compatible with PSDK.
 This field is optional, you can remove this line if you don't use it.
 - `retry_psdk_compatibility_after_plugin_load`: Boolean telling if the `psdk_compatibility_script` should also be executed after all the plugins were installed and loaded.
 - `additional_compatibility_script`: Name of the script to execute to check if the other plugins works fine with this plugin.
 This field is optional, you can remove this line if you don't use it.
 - `added_files`: List of the files the plugin adds, this is actually parameter sent to `Dir[]` but you can specify each files one by one.
 The files needs to exist at their definitive location when you build the plugin if you want them to be added in the plugin.
+In the case you want to add files that are located at the root of your project, make sure to add `./` to the filepath.
+Example : `./my_file.extension`

 ### The `deps` in the `config.yml` file